Tyrali/Tyrali/README.md

-- 👋 Hi, I’m @Tyrali
+- 👋 Hi, I’m Tyrali
-- 👀 I’m interested in building games in a virtual reality setting.
+- 👀 I’m interested in building websites that are accessible for all.
 - 🌱 I’m currently learning HTML, CSS, and Javascript.
 - 💞️ I’m not looking to collaborate on anything right now, since I'm learning.
 - 📫 How to reach me @Aezyria on Twitter, or @Hello.hannahbear on Instagram.